Created; 19/03/2016, Changed 10/07/2025 - 09/07/2025

-- SiMetrix 6.20 & 8.10 This pspice circuit modelling tool that I use is the capacity limited free version.
-It has excellent circuit entry and adding spice models you just click and drop them into the command window and then when you use the part first time you may define the symbol and pins if it has not already worked that out for you.
+- SiMetrix This PSpice circuit modelling tool is the capacity-limited free version.
+It has excellent circuit entry, and adding spice models, you just click and drop them into the command window and then when you use the part first time, you may define the symbol and pins if it has not already worked that out for you.

-- TI-Tina 9 This simulation tool is not capacity limited and does not require the use of at least one Texas Instruments part.
-Adding other models is a bit fiddly at first but easy when you know how!
+- TI-Tina 9 This simulation tool is not capacity-limited, but it requires the use of at least one Texas Instruments part in your model (but this limitation may not apply now).
+Adding other models is a bit fiddly at first, but easy when you know how!
+Tina also offers a free, limited demo version.

-There is a problem with the transistors in this model.
-The circuit requires the model to operate with some currents below the values that are specified in the data-sheet.
-An alternative and better explanation is that the inter-electrode capacitances of the transistors couples a false feedback signal and that results in the peak detection not occurring.
-The problem is apparent because the transistors E-C voltage drop is higher than 1mV expected.
-(SiMetrix AL-0017-03F)
+SiMetrix AL-0017-03F: There is a problem with the transistors in this model.
+The circuit requires the model to operate with some currents below the values that are specified in the datasheet.
+An alternative and better explanation is that the inter-electrode capacitances of the transistors couple a false feedback signal, and that results in the peak detection not occurring.
+The problem is apparent because the transistors' E-C voltage drop is higher than the 1mV expected.

-The transistors have an inter-electrode capacitance of ~20pF so in AC terms all electrodes are connected together.
+The transistors have an inter-electrode capacitance of ~20pF, so in AC terms, all electrodes are connected together.
 That inter-electrode capacitance is small in comparison with the output load but large in comparison with the feedback.
-This is, conversely to the reasoning above, likely to be useful in making the transition in polarity smooth.
-The circuit is limited potentially by the number of components possible on the PCB and simulation is limited by SiMetrix but that is no so severe.
+This is a different theory from the reasoning above.
+I had expected a smooth transition as the polarity changes, but this has not worked out.
+The circuit is limited by the number of components possible on SiMetrix, but this is not an issue in this case.

 I have zoomed in around where the output settles to about the expected value.